 Blood Donor Program

-Our blood donor program was established to offer hospitalized patients access to life-saving whole blood products without having to wait for a delivery from the blood bank.
+Our blood donor program was established to offer hospitalized pets access to life-saving whole blood products without having to wait for a delivery from the blood bank.
 Timely treatment can often mean the difference between life and death when pets are faced with a critical injury or illness that requires a whole blood transfusion.
 We also offer free baseline preliminary blood work to all potential donors.
 Consider signing up your eligible pet today and you very well may safe the life of someone else’s furry family member tomorrow!

 Our program includes both canine and feline blood donors.
 At this time, we do not use blood obtained from our donors for patients outside of our hospital.